cwoac/nvvim/README.md

 * If you delete a note or alter the contents of notes outside of nvim, then you can refresh the database as under _importing_ below.

 ### Configuration
-configuration is handled at the top of `nvim.vim`.
+Most of the configuration is handled at the top of `nvim.vim`.
 The main one is the extension for notes.
 By default, nvim uses `.md` and will ignore files with any other extension.

+If you use vim under a different name (e.g. `mvim` for macvim) then you can still use the nvim script by setting the `NVIM_EDITOR` environment variable.

+by default nvim allows multiple note directories.
+The downside to this is it requires being run from the directory containing all your notes.
+If you would rather have a single note directory, then you can shorthand this by setting the `NVIM_HOME` environment variable and using the nvim script.

 ### Importing
 If you have a bunch of notes already, then execute the following command to import them `:python nvimdb.rebuild_database()`.

+## Contributing
+Contributions are welcome; just submit a normal pull request.
+By doing so you assert that these changes are yours to submit and that you are providing these changes 'as-is' and that I may do whatever I wish with them.

+### Contributors
+Thanks to:
+@nixon
+@AzizLight

 ## TODO
 Quite a few things, although the code is quite usable as-is.